 The National Initiative on Gender, Culture and Leadership in Medicine, known as C-Change (for culture change), was founded in 2006 and is housed at Brandeis University.
 Dedicated to improving the culture of academic medicine through research and action, C-Change aims to promote an inclusive, affirming, relational working environment for all faculty and trainees, and to increase diversity of leadership in academic medicine.

-C-Change has, over the years, generated substantial qualitative and quantitative research data on the culture of academic medicine that is used by medical schools and academic health centers to facilitate many effective innovation and culture change initiatives.
+C-Change has, over the years, generated substantial qualitative and quantitative research data on the culture of academic medicine that are used by many medical schools and academic health centers to facilitate many effective innovation and culture change initiatives.

 Surveys, Practices and Services